ictinus0222/hackerDen/README.md

 - **Touch Optimization**: Mobile-friendly interactions with proper touch targets
 - **Visual Feedback**: Consistent hover states, focus indicators, and transition effects

-### 🚀 Enhancement Features (Foundation Complete, Implementation In Progress)
+### 🚀 Enhancement Features (Foundation Complete, Core Features Implemented)

 The HackerDen Enhancement Suite transforms the platform from a functional collaboration tool into an engaging, gamified hackathon experience.
-The foundation is complete with all Appwrite collections and storage buckets configured.
+The foundation is complete with all Appwrite collections and storage buckets configured, and core enhancement features are now implemented and ready for use.

 #### 📁 **File Sharing & Collaboration System**
 - **File Upload & Storage**: Support for images, PDFs, text files, and code files (up to 10MB per file)